 Keith Cannady, Deputy Executive Director

-Mr. Cannday has more than 30 years of experience as a professional planner, all in the Hampton Roads region.
-Prior to joining the HRPDC, Keith worked for City of Hampton, having joined their staff in 2001.
-He was the Manager of the City’s Planning and Zoning Administration, and was responsible for the leadership and management of his division’s work program addressing areas such as comprehensive and current planning, zoning, strategic area plans and environmental and transportation planning.
+Mr. Cannady has more than 30 years of experience as a professional planner in the Hampton Roads region.
+Prior to joining the HRPDC, Keith worked for the City of Hampton, having joined their staff in 2001.
+He was the Manager of the City’s Planning and Zoning Administration Division, and was responsible for the leadership and management of the division’s work program addressing areas such as comprehensive and current planning, zoning, strategic area plans and environmental and transportation planning.

-From 1986 to 2001, Keith held several positions in the City of Norfolk including City Planner, Utility Planner and Environmental Planner, and his work included coordination of a program to comply with the Chesapeake Bay Act, Project Manager for the City’s beach erosion control projects and development and implementation of zoning, site plan review and environmental regulatory programs.
+From 1986 to 2001, Keith held several positions in the City of Norfolk including City Planner, Utility Planner and Environmental Planner.
+His work included coordination of a program to comply with the Chesapeake Bay Act, project manager for the City’s beach erosion control projects and development and implementation of zoning, site plan review and environmental regulatory programs.
 He also performed planning work for the City’s water and sewer operations and completed special projects in comprehensive planning, neighborhood land use plans, coastal zone management and solid waste management.

 Ms. Wilson joined HRPDC in 2001.
 She is responsible for reconciling general ledger accounts, handling all payroll related duties, producing monthly financial reports and assisting in the year-end audit.

 A bulk of Ms. Wilson experience came as the Assistant Director of Accounting for Hampton Roads Transit.
 There she reconciled all federal, state and local funding sources and assisted in supervising all accounting and payroll activates.
 She also played a key role in coordinating the implementation of consolidating the financial statements between the merger of TRT and Pentran.

 Ms. Wilson received her Bachelor’s degree in Accounting from Norfolk State University.